gumvic/nanoql/README.md

 (-> (q/execute query root)
   (p/then println))

-(println "we are not blocked!")

 ;; => in 5 seconds
 {:answers {:always-42 42, :always-?
 69}}
 ```

-This explains why **q/execute** always returns a promise itself.
+This finally explains why **q/execute** always returns a promise.
-Since there may be deferred nodes, for the sake of simplicity it's always a promise (resolved immediately if there were no deferred nodes).
+Since there may be deferred nodes, for the sake of simplicity it's always a promise.
+If there were no deferred nodes, it is resolved immediately
+(kind of; it will most likely happen on the next "tick" both on JVM and js, but still effectively instant).

 ## Less boring example